technofocus-pte/dynmc365cntctcntrpvt/Lab Guides/Lab 22 - Use Dynamics 365 Customer Service workspace.docx.md

-# Lab - Use Contact Center workspace
+# Lab - Use Dynamics 365 Customer Service workspace

 **Objective** - In this lab, you will use Customer Service workspace to help agents increase productivity with a browser-like, tabbed experience.
 Agents can use the app to work on multiple cases and conversations.